section-engineering-education/engineering-education/content/articles/myers-briggs-personality-test-app/index.md

 published: true
 url: /building-a-personality-test-app-with-java/
 title: Building a Personality Test App with Java
-description: The goals of this tutorial is to make convincing concepts clearer and understandable enough for beginners and show the implementation of multi-dimensional array in java in a way that enables the reader to know how arrays can be used in I/O applications such as quiz app or in a question and answer app.
+description: The goal of this tutorial is to make convincing concepts clearer and understandable enough for beginners and show the implementation of the multi-dimensional array in java.
-This tutorial will also, show how to write java functions  for arrays, string, and floating-point manipulations, how to use StringBuilder class in java, and make a clean implementation of formatting strings in java in relation to data representation in a table.
 author: badmus-kola
-date: 2021-08-24T00:00:00-04:35
+date: 2021-09-09T00:00:00-04:35
 topics: [Languages]
 excerpt_separator: <!--more-->
 images:

- - url: /engineering-education/building-a-personality-test-app-with-java/hero.jpg
+ - url: /engineering-education/building-a-personality-test-app-with-java/hero.jpeg
    alt: Personality test hero image
 ---

-### Building a Myers Briggs Personality Test App with Java

 If you are trying to build a personality test app or a quiz app, this article is for you.
 This article will use the concept of Java arrays, StringBuilder class, exception handling, and format specifiers in Java to make a personality test app.
 <!--more-->
-### Table of Content
+### Table of contents

 - [How the Personality Test Works](#how-the-personality-test-works)
 - [Prerequisites](#prerequisites)